tweger1999/Flipdot_NTP_Clock/README.md

 ## Protocol
 ![image](https://user-images.githubusercontent.com/87651777/218536490-a3577ba7-e329-4bc0-a474-2a3dd682d4f8.png)
 ## NTP Server
+NTP stands for Network Time Protocol.
+The main purpose of NTP is to synchronize computer clock times through the network.
+The ESP32 wifi module is used to connect to a local network and request/receive time from the NTP.
+There are many different NTP clients that can be used, pool.ntp.org was used in this project due to it being free and reliable with ~4600 activer servers globally.
 ### Time Structure
 A time structure can be created using "struct tm" command.
 This structure contains the date and time broken down into integer variables.
 Below is a list of commands that can be used with the time structure.